 What I discovered is that a remarkable simple pattern characterises the relationship as between natural numbers with repeating and non-repeating prime structures respectively in the overall number system.

 One way of expressing this is to state that with respect to the number system as a whole, the ratio of numbers with repeating prime structures to those with non-repeating prime structures = 2/π = .63661972...
 Thus with respect to any finite number n, the ratio ~ 2/π (with the approximation improving as n increases).

 And this ratio remains remarkably constant throughout the number system.

 Thus if we were to count the average number per 100, we would expect just slightly less than 39 to represent natural numbers with repeating prime structures and the remainder (just over 61) to represent corresponding numbers with non-repeating prime structures respectively.

 However when one studies the average frequency of factors for numbers with repeating prime structures, it clearly is greater than that for corresponding numbers with non-repeating structures.

-Now as I suggested in the other blog entries, it would appear that for the overall natural number system, a close balance is maintained as between the combined number of factors for numbers with repeating and non-repeating prime structures respectively.
+Now as I suggested in the other blog entries, it would appear that for the overall natural number system, a close balance is maintained as between the combined amount of factors for numbers with repeating and non-repeating prime structures respectively.

 This therefore would imply that on average for each individual number the ratio of factors for those with non-repeating to those with repeating prime structures ~ 2/π.